Argentina Global Business Entities Guide Germany Limited Liability Company

 Is the entity subject to any statutory (external) auditor obligations?

-Depending on balance sheet total, turnover, and number of employees.
+Such obligations depend on the company’s balance sheet total, turnover, and number of employees.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?